Glossary of Terms

 FAD Free Air Delivery

 Fill Time (CFM/ACFM) Fill time based on filling an 80 cu ft tank from 0 to 3000 psi.
-(Calculation: 80 ÷ CFM/ACFM Rate = CFM/ACFM Fill Time)
+Calculation: 80 ÷ CFM/ACFM Rate = Fill Time in minutes.

 FNPT Female National Pipe Thread